A Decade in the Radio Life of Lady Gaga

 “The Cure” generated initial CHR excitement, then petered out, although as is now typical, it is now on its way back to power rotation at stations like WHTZ (Z100) New York.
 I have mixed feelings about “The Cure” — a clear attempt to give CHR what it wants after the willfulness of the previous two singles.
 A Star Is Born gives Gaga’s character several deliberately insipid hit songs that parody today’s pop.
 “The Cure” is a better-crafted song, but sonically, it’s of a piece with them.
 Meanwhile, even Taylor Swift is fighting her own battles with radio, which is grudgingly running “Look What You Made Me Do” to No. 1 on the way to dispensing with it as soon as possible afterwards.

-On Friday, it was still “I’ll Never Love Again” that was being discussed as the emphasis track.
+On Friday of opening weekend, it was still “I’ll Never Love Again” that was being positioned as the emphasis track.
 Once A Star Is Born opened, it seemed unlikely that anything besides “Shallow” could be a single.
 At this writing on Wednesday night, “Shallow” is at the very beginning of a groundswell.
 Fifteen months ago, I wrote about Kesha’s “Praying” about two weeks into its development and turned out to be spectacularly wrong about the timing of its chart trajectory.
 But not the eventual outcome.
 And regardless of how the radio story takes shape, for the audience “Shallow” is a hit already, and likely to remain that way until Oscar time.